spack/spack-tutorial/tutorial_binary_cache.rst

    :language: console

 This configuration change ensures that spack installs all our packages to a path that is at least 128 characters.
+We need this change because of how spack relocates packages.
+Relocation consists of the following
+steps:

+  * Search all text files to replace the package builder's path with your specific local installation path.
+  * Use ``patchelf`` to replace all the RPATHs in your binaries to point to your specific local installation path.
+  * Search all binaries to replace hard-coded C strings of the package builder's path with your specific local installation path.

-We need to take this precaution because when spack installs a binary package, it replaces our path with the user's installation path.
-For text files this replacement can be done in place, but for binaries we need to make sure that all C strings hard-coded into the binaries are large enough to hold the user's eventual install path.
-We advise picking 128 because longer strings sometimes cause compilation problems with some software packages.
+Adding padding ensures that any paths hard-coded as C strings in our binaries will be large enough to hold our user's eventual install path.
+We advise picking 128 because longer strings occasionally cause compilation problems with some software packages.
+If the user's install path is too long, spack will give you a warning.
+All scripts and and RPATHs will still be properly relocated, but C strings within any binaries will not be modified.
+Depending on the package, this may cause problems when you try and use the software.

 We also need to create a gpg key to sign all our packages.
 You should back up the secret and public keys to a secure place so they can be